kipcole9/money/README.md

 [![Hex.pm](https://img.shields.io/hexpm/l/ex_money.svg)](https://hex.pm/packages/ex_money)

-Money implements a set of functions to store, retrieve, convert and perform arithmetic on a `t:Money.t/0` type that is composed of an [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) currency code or an [ISO 24165](https://www.iso.org/standard/80601.html) Digital Token Identifier (crypto currency) with a currency amount.
+Money implements a set of functions to store, retrieve, convert and perform arithmetic on a `t:Money.t/0` type that is composed of an [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) currency code, an [ISO 24165](https://www.iso.org/standard/80601.html) Digital Token Identifier (crypto currency) or a custom currency code with a currency amount.

 Money is opinionated in the interests of serving as a dependable library that can underpin accounting and financial applications.